 Who can say why or how, but in this COVID-age week I am continuing to make small paintings.
 My premise has changed, where my goal now is to make these miniatures sing with color as well as their earlier attributes.
 My motivation was suspect, because I had just made four wooden frames for four small 9” x 11” prints made by my deceased wife back in 2002-3.
-But for the life of me, I made 9” x 12” frames.
-Four of them in fact, and that led me to make more small paintings (6” x 9”) and then, with the matting and framing, get to this frame 9″ x 12″ size.
+But for the life of me, I built 9” x 12” frames instead.
+Four of them in fact, and that led me to make more small paintings (6” x 9”) and then, with the matting and framing, get to this frame 9″ x 12″ frame size.

 So what happened was I made three 6” x 9” paintings, and by the way made three more 9” x 9” mixed media works on paper.
 Somehow I have spent another week making small paintings like I have never made before.

 Let’s begin with the first mixed media work, shown in the image above.
 No longer having that Japanese printed paper with circles, I had to make my own patterned paper.
 I have previously commented that small works do better with more complex designs, with more stuff in them.
 First, I made initial designs using a dark brown printing ink, and hand-printed many sizes and partial prints of circles, using any and all “circle” tool shapes I could find, including a tin can, a smaller plastic jar cap, and a few of my socket wrenches for the smallest sizes.
 Then, again, I went searching in my art storage cabinets for more source materials.
 I selected some altered, copied, NASA maps of the earth that were produced by one of their climate change prediction models in 1996, and made gesso transfers of small slices of these page size maps to begin my construction process.